Demon Squad: Cast

+Production

+Like Smith's previous film, The Night Shift (2011), Demon Squad was shot and filmed in Mobile, Alabama; the character of Nick Moon originated from a script for a planned sequel to The Night Shift.
+Filming lasted for 13 days but was spread out over the course of several months, lasting from January to June 2015.

 Legacy

-It is featured as the sixth riffed film of Mystery Science Theater 3000's thirteenth season.
+It was featured as the sixth riffed film of Mystery Science Theater 3000's thirteenth season.
 It is the first episode hosted by original host Joel Robinson (played by series creator Joel Hodgson) since his 1993 departure.